 Audre Rapoport Prize for Scholarship on Gender and Human Rights

-The Bernard and Audre Rapoport Center for Human Rights and Justice at The University of Texas School of Law awards the Audre Rapoport Prize for Scholarship on Gender and Human Rights to the winner of an interdisciplinary writing competition on international human rights and gender.
+The Bernard and Audre Rapoport Center for Human Rights and Justice at the University of Texas School of Law extends a call for papers for the annual Audre Rapoport Prize for Scholarship on Gender and Human Rights.

-JUDGMENT CRITERIA: A panel of multidisciplinary and international faculty and professionals from fields such as law, government, anthropology, and literature will judge the papers anonymously.
-Relevant judgment factors include the strength and logic of the argument, depth of the analysis, originality and importance of intervention in the field, thoroughness and soundness of the research, quality of writing (clarity and organization), and formatting and citations.
-Previous committee members have included:
+JUDGMENT CRITERIA: An interdisciplinary and international panel of scholars will judge the papers anonymously.
+Relevant judgment factors include the strength and logic of the thesis, depth of the analysis, originality and importance of intervention, thoroughness and soundness of the research, and quality of writing (clarity and organization).